GluuFederation/docs-oxd-prod/3.1.4/sources/index.md

 ## Source code
 The oxd source code is [available on GitHub](https://github.com/GluuFederation/oxd).

-## Pricing & Billing
-Pricing is based on the number of applications *actively* leveraging your oxd server to implement OAuth 2.0.
-The first 10 apps to use your oxd server are free, forever.

-Additional applications are billed $10 per month, with one caveat: apps will only be billed if actively using your oxd server for five (5) consecutive days or more.
-For example, if you have already used your 10 Free Forever apps, and an 11th app is connected and active for longer than five (5) days in the month, your monthly bill would be USD $10.

-On the 1st of each month we send a billing email summarizing your usage and any associated fees.
-On the 7th of each month we will attempt to bill your credit card, as applicable!

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!